deepintocode/100-days-of-code/log.md

 **Link to work:** FreeCodeCamp's [File Metadata Microservice repo on Github](https://github.com/todorare/file_metadata).

-## Day 32: August 32, 2018
+## Day 32: September 1, 2018

-**Today's Progress**: Worked on FreeCodeCamp's [D3 bar chart](https://learn.freecodecamp.org/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice) project.

-**Thoughts:** I don't think FreeCodeCamp's D3 section is very well thought and it's quite hard to find good examples online.

-**Link to work:** FreeCodeCamp's [D3 bar chart repo on Github](https://github.com/todorare/bar_chart).
+**Today's Progress**: Another day of playing around with tidalcycles

+**Thoughts:** I'm really starting to like live coding and the way of thought behind tidalcycles.
+Maybe it's good enough to get me back into writing music.